wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

 Technical Requirements for New WRI Web Properties
 =================================================

-World Resources Institute Digital Communications Team
+October 2020 World Resources Institute Digital Communications Team

-[ add in testing requirements: PHPUnit, WCAG AA, cross-browser testing, min browser version support, no deprecated code, no php or console errors/warnings ]

-[ add in performance: Google Lighthouse score minimum 90 mobile + desktop, load testing Drupal and WP with BlazeMeter https://pantheon.io/docs/guides/load-testing-with-blazemeter]

-[ add in security test: SSL Labs https://www.ssllabs.com/index.html min score A ]

 New Drupal Instance
 -------------------

 -   New Digital Property Requirements

-    -   Domain name policy

-    -   Lifecycle plan
+    -   Domains: new domains or subdomains are managed by the Digital Team.
+Domain names should comply with our domain naming guidelines.

+    -   Lifecycle plan: new properties should include a strategy for the lifespan and eventual sunset of the site.

-    -   Maintenance plan
+    -   Maintenance plan: new properties need to include a plan for continued maintenance and support after launch.

-    -   Designated content manager
+    -   Designated content manager: new properties need to include a designated content manager within the WRI program or center.

-    -   Open source (MIT license) for all custom code, available as public repositories
+    -   Open source (MIT license) for all custom code.
+The codebase may be available as public repositories, do not include credentials within the codebase.

 -   Technical Requirements

-    -   Drupal 8, preferably with Drupal front-end
+    -   Drupal 8/9, preferably with Drupal front-end

     -   All traffic over SSL